colinrtwhite/WebPify/butteraugli_instructions.md

 # Building Butteraugli

-Download [this shell script](get_butteraugli.sh), run it, and re-load your system PATH like so:
+Download [this shell script](get_butteraugli.sh), run it, and reload your system PATH like so:

     chmod +x get_butteraugli.sh